Jardin des plantes: The Grand Gallery of Evolution

 The Grand Gallery of Evolution was designed by Jules André, whose other works in Paris included, in collaboration with Henri Labrouste. the Beaux-arts Bibliotheque National.
 He became architect of the museum in 1867, and his works are found throughout the Jardin des Plantes.
 It opened during the Paris Universal Exposition of 1889, though it was not finished as intended; it still lacks a grand facade on the side of rue Geoffroy-Saint-Hilaire.
 The main facade, facing the two principal alleys of the formal garden, is flanked by two lantern towers.
 A series of medallions between the bays on the main facade overlooking the garden honors ten of the notable scientists who have worked in the Museum along with an allegorical statue of a woman holding an open book of knowledge.

 While the exterior is Beaux-Arts architecture, the interior iron structure was entirely modern, contemporary with the Grand Palais and the new railroad station of the gare d'Orsay (now the Musée d'Orsay).
 It encloses a rectangular hall 55 meters long, 25 meters wide and 15 meters high, with the glass roof of one thousand square meters supported by rows of slender iron columns.
 The structure deteriorated, had to be closed in 1965, then underwent extensive restoration between 1991 and 1995.
 It now presents, through preserved animals and media displays, the evolution of species.
-It gives special attention to species that has disappeared or are endangered.
+It gives special attention to species that have disappeared or are endangered.
 The collection of preserved animals includes the rhinoceros brought to France in the 18th century by Louis XV.

 Gallery of Mineralogy and Geology

 In front of the Gallery of Mineralogy and Geology stands one of the trees of the royal garden, a Sophora Japonica tree planted by Bernard de Jussieu in 1747.
 The gallery was constructed between 1833 and 1837 by Charles Rohault de Fleury in neoclassical style, with triangular frontons and pillars.
-The collection inside includes some six hundred thousand stones, gens, and fossils.
+The collection inside includes some six hundred thousand stones, gems, and fossils.
 Among the notable exhibits is the petrified trunk of bald cypress tree from the tertiary geological era, discovered in Essonne region of France in 1986.

 Gallery of Botany

 In front of the Gallery of Botany is the oldest tree in Paris, a "Robinier Faux Acacia" brought to France from America in 1601.
-The gallery was built in 1930-35 with a grant from the Rockefeller Foundation.
+The gallery was built in 1930–35 with a grant from the Rockefeller Foundation.
 The gallery keeps the Herbier National, specimens of all known plant species, with 7.5 million plants represented.
 The ground floor gallery is used for temporary exhibitions.